Identification and Estimation of Average Causal Effects in Fixed Effects Logit Models: Identification

 \begin{hyp} $\E[ \sum_{t,t'} (X_t-X_{t'})(X_t-X_{t'})']$ is nonsingular. \end{hyp}

 Assumption \ref{hyp:varying_X} is necessary and sufficient for the identification of the slope parameter in fixed effects linear models.
 The following proposition ensures that this is also the case in FE logit models.
 It must be well-known, but we have not been able to find it in the literature.
-Its proof, as the other proofs of identification results, is presented in Appendix \ref{sec:proofs_of_the_results}.
+Its proof and the proofs of other identification results are presented in Appendix \ref{sec:proofs_of_the_results}.